History of Knutsford services

 1978 formal inspection

-The bridge-café was changed from a transport café to a general purpose one, with a new, general-purpose commercial drivers area shoehorned in the corner.
-It had been reported that the original transport café had never been fully open.
+The transport café was changed a general purpose one, with a new commercial drivers area shoehorned in the corner.
 The new bridge-café had bright orange and yellow furnishings, while the restaurant had an open-kitchen and plastic seats.

-The services employed a Lyons ice cream trailer which moved between the two sides.
+The service area employed a Lyons ice cream trailer which moved between the two sides.
 It also trialled a trolley service in the car park but it made little money.
 Rank wanted to add a takeaway unit, which eventually arrived in the form of Wimpy Express.

 The amenity building had to be washed down every few years as it weathered quickly.
 Rank also had to deal with theft from around the building: one of the outdoor menus turned up at a local golf course.